Schoolcraft College Police Department

 - Vehicles that are parked illegally on campus will be issued citations.

-Campus Police Authority Officers are authorized to write City of Livonia traffic citations under Title VI, Chapter I, of the Livonia Code.
+Schoolcraft College Police Department Officers are authorized to write City of Livonia traffic citations under Title VI, Chapter I, of the Livonia Code.
 Tickets are payable to the 16th District Court located at 15140 Farmington Road, Livonia.

 If You Hear the Siren

 In the event of a tornado, a warning siren located on campus will sound.
 You should move to an interior room or hallway away from windows and doors.
 Do not use rooms or labs that contain hazardous materials as a shelter.
-The Campus Police Authority will announce when it is clear to leave the area.
+The Schoolcraft College Police Department will announce when it is clear to leave the area.

 Sign up for SCalerts so you’ll be among the first to know about emergencies.
 You can receive text, email and voicemail messages about weather-related college closings and other emergencies affecting Schoolcraft College and the surrounding area.
 Once you’ve registered for SCalerts, you can add additional email addresses and receive alerts in more than one spot.